allenai/dream/model/README_DREAM_model.md

 >>> tokenizer = AutoTokenizer.from_pretrained("t5-11b")
 ```

-Alternatively, you can also load it from the HuggingFace Model Hub using code:
+Alternatively, you can also load it from the HuggingFace Model Hub:
 ```
 >>> from transformers import AutoTokenizer, AutoModelForSeq2SeqLM
 >>> model = AutoModelForSeq2SeqLM.from_pretrained("allenai/DREAM") # NOTE: COMPARED TO ABOVE, THE ONLY DIFFERENCE IS IN THIS LINE